runkids/vue-condition-watcher/README.md

 ## Features

-  ✔ Automatic fetch data when conditions changed.<br>
+  ✔ Automatically fetch data whenever `conditions` changes<br>
-  ✔ Automatic filter falsy value in conditions before fetch.<br>
-  ✔ Automatic converts the corresponding type. (string, number, array, date)<br>
-  ✔ Store the conditions within the URL query string every time a condition is changed<br>
+  ✔ `null` `undefined` `[]` `''` will be automatically filtered out before sending the request<br>
-  ✔ Sync the state with the query string and initialize off of that and that back/forward/execute work.<br>
+  ✔ Refreshing the page will automatically initialize `conditions` according to the query string of the URL, and will automatically correspond to the type ( string, number, array, date )<br>
-  ✔ Avoiding the race condition.<br>
+  ✔ Whenever `conditions` changes, the URL query string will be automatically synchronized, and the previous page and next page will work normally<br>
+  ✔ Avoid `race condition`, ensure requests are first in, first out, and can also avoid repeated requests<br>
-  ✔ Dependent request before update data. <br/>
+  ✔ Do Dependent Request before updating `data`<br/>
-  ✔ Easily manage paged data and customized your pagination hook. <br/>
-  ✔ Revalidation on focus & network recovery. <br/>
-  ✔ Polling. <br/>
+  ✔ Easily handle paging needs, simply customize your own paging logic<br/>
+  ✔ Automatically re-request data when web page is refocused or network disconnection resumes<br/>
+  ✔ Support polling, the polling period can be adjusted dynamically<br/>
-  ✔ Mutations to `data` make the user experience better. <br/>
+  ✔ No need to wait for the return result, you can manually change `data` to make the user experience better<br/>
   ✔ TypeScript support. <br/>
   ✔ Works for Vue 2 & 3 by the power of [vue-demi](https://github.com/vueuse/vue-demi)